Table of Contents

 - Work with a designer to develop appropriate images for your content, or find stock images.

 Add everything you’ve created so far to your architecture, including page names, page titles, and any URL redirects from your old site.
 If the content is complete, consider adding a call-to-action to each page of your sitemap as well.
 As you design website pages, this information will be built upon, theoretically passing the baton for the next step.

 Design website SEO strategy.

-Search engine optimization is essential for any type of website.
+Search engine optimization is essential for any type of website, and Brogan Renshaw from Firewire Digital recommends you factor it in before your start your build.
 There is just too much online content for users to find your site without using a search engine of some sort, and SEO helps users discover it.

 You’ll then need to prepare a structure for page titles and meta descriptions.
 Use your keyword research to identify ideal terms to use in your page titles.
 Your choice of terms in the page titles will impact how your pages are indexed, which ultimately affects your SEO.
 You’ll also need to set your URL slugs and check and see if you’ll need canonical URLs.
 Short, but clear URLs are ideal in any situation, and canonical URLs help search engines know what to do if multiple pages cover similar topics.
 You’ll also want to avoid repeating terms within your URL, for example, don’t use domain.com/products/product-name, instead use domain.com/products/name.
 It will only “confuse” crawlers and damage your SEO.

 The information gathered from strategizing your SEO should then be added to your sitemap pages.
 Add meta descriptions to each page and list relevant keywords.
 This is also an ideal place to include your new URLs or any canonical URLs and create schema markup.
 By including your SEO research on your sitemap, you shorten the amount of time (and effort) needed to optimize the site once it is live.
 You could design a website that is built turn-key and ready to attract visitors.